EdoKara/edokara.github.io/_posts/2023-07-03-lake-mixing-model.md

 ## Current State

 I'm working on adding in solar radiative forcing, which starts with solar position and exposure-hours.
-To start with I'm using some [helpful equations from NOAA](https://gml.noaa.gov/grad/solcalc/calcdetails.html#:~:text=The%20calculations%20in%20the%20NOAA%20Sunrise%2FSunset%20and%20Solar,and%20within%2010%20minutes%20outside%20of%20those%20latitudes.)
+To start with I'm using some [helpful equations from NOAA](https://gml.noaa.gov/grad/solcalc/calcdetails.html#:~:text=The%20calculations%20in%20the%20NOAA%20Sunrise%2FSunset%20and%20Solar,and%20within%2010%20minutes%20outside%20of%20those%20latitudes.) which describe the position of the sun based on julian day/century and the trigonometry of solar positions.